 MacBook Air 2016: is it going to get the bullet?

-Contrarily, KGI Securities analyst Chi Kuo suggests Apple plans to launch a larger, 13-inch Retina MacBook in addition to the current lineup to compensate for the absence of a revitalized MacBook Air.
 This will leave us with the 2015 MacBook Air as Apple's entry-level model while the MacBook and MacBook Pro variants will occupy the mid and high-end tiers, respectively.
-This move is speculated to serve as a gradual discontinuation of the MacBook Air lineup in favor of the Cupertino company's more up-to-date devices.
+This move is expected to serve as a gradual discontinuation of the MacBook Air lineup in favor of the Cupertino company's more up-to-date devices.

 What would you like to see in a 2016 MacBook Air?
 Tell us your must-haves, would-love-to-haves and not-on-your-nellys in the comments.

 Gabe Carey also contributed to this article